MikeyBurkman/partymoji/README.md

 ### Develop it locally

 1. `pnpm i` to install dependencies
-2. `pnpm run start` to run a local debug version at `http://localhost:3000/partymoji`
+2. `pnpm dev` to run a local debug version at `http://localhost:5173`
-3. `pnpm run test-prod` to run a prod build at `http://localhost:3000`
+3. `pnpm build && pnpm preview` to run a prod build at `http://localhost:4173`

 ### TODO